-Detailed listings of general and administrative expenses and exploration expenditures are provided in the financial statements of the Company for the nine months ended November 30, 2012.
+Detailed listings of general and administrative expenses and exploration expenditures are provided in the financial statements of the Company for the year ended February 28, 2013.

 DIRECTORS

 Changes of Directors and Officers

 On November 29, 2012, two new directors, Paul A. Smith of Bristol, UK and Jonathan M. Rich of Montreal, Quebec were elected at the Annual General Meeting of shareholders.
 Gary Musil and Andrew Lee did not stand for re-election as directors and/or officers.
 Following the Annual General meeting, the newly elected board of directors appointed Dusan Berka as President and CEO, and Zahara Kanji-Aquino as CFO and Corp.
 Secretary.